vineeth-0509/Docker_Image/README.md

 docker push vineeth935/vineeth1_dockerimage:vineeth

 Networks and volumes:
-Networks and volumes are concepts that become importtant when we have multiple container running in which we have ->Need to persist data across docker restarts
+Networks and volumes are concepts that become important when we have multiple container running in which we have ->Need to persist data across docker restarts
 ->Need to allow containers to talk to each other